-Rin fell, tumbling head over heels and spinning through an impossible void of nothingness.
+Rin fell, tumbling head over heels and spinning through a void of nothingness.
 Pain flared as he stretched out to an impossible height before being snapped back and squeezed down even tighter.
 His blood boiled in his veins as white light flared in a nova all around him and through him.
 Then everything went completely numb before he froze and shattered.
 Pinpricks of darkness overtook everything and exploded into a kaleidoscope of dizzying colors.

 Abruptly he was spat out.